-If (like us) you prefer your quality dram to be completely uncompromised–meaning a few drops of water at most, and absolutely no dilution from ice–then whisky stones might sound too good to be true.
+If (like us) you prefer your quality dram to be completely uncompromised (meaning a few drops of water at most, and absolutely no dilution from ice) then scotch rocks might sound too good to be true.
 Indeed, in some ways they are.
 For one, nearly all of them take longer than ice to chill your dram in the first place.
 Two, most of them don’t get the dram down to ice cold levels.
 Three, only a precious handful can keep the dram cold for extended periods of time.
-All of these shortcomings hold especially true when you’re dealing with traditional soapstone or granite whisky stones.
+All of these shortcomings hold especially true when you’re dealing with traditional soapstone or granite whisky rocks.

 These shiny orbs from BonBon deliver 5.5cm of 304 stainless steel.
 Backed by a lifetime warranty, the whisky balls won’t dilute your beverage or hinder it with a metallic aftertaste.

 Made of quality stainless steel, these brilliant whiskey balls don’t just chill your drink in style, but they keep that drink cold for up to a full hour.
 Plus, the profits from every sale of Balls of Steel Whiskey Balls goes to support cancer research.
 What’s not to love?
-Chilled whiskey and contributing to cancer research, I’ll drink to that.
+Chilled whiskey and contributing to Get Caught in the Sips with the New Archie Rose ‘Sydney Cricket Gin’ research, I’ll drink to that.

 True to their name, these stainless steel whisky stones resemble beautiful bullets.
 They don’t take long to freeze and they won’t dilute your drink.
 Plus, they’re a sure-fire conversation starter.
 Get a set for yourself and one for your whiskey-loving (or gun-toting) friend.

-The bigger the whisky stone, the better the chance it will keep your drink cold.
-Enter the Teroforma MAX, which sits like part of Stonehenge in the middle of your dram.
+The bigger the whisky rock, the better the chance it will keep your drink cold.
+Enter the Teroforma MAX, which sits as part of Stonehenge in the middle of your dram.

 Similar to soapstone, granite is a naturally occurring material that can be shaped down to size and supplemented for ice.
-Expect your whisky to be cool–though rarely cold–when using these whisky rocks.
+Expect your whisky to be cool, not cold, when using these whisky rocks.

 A perfect gift for friends or loved ones, the EM Collection hosts eight granite whisky rocks, two crystal whisky glasses, and a velvet bag.
 It all comes inside a luxurious wooden box.